Everything you need to know about freezing beef stew. Learn how to freeze a batch of beef stew without freezer burn and without losing flavor.

 To thaw beef stew even more quickly, place the stew in a bowl filled with cold water.
 Dump the cold water out and replace it with fresh cold water every thirty minutes until the stew has thawed completely.

-How to Reheat Stew
+How to Reheat Beef Stew

 You have a couple of options for reheating leftover stew.